 4 ways the world messed up its pandemic response — and 3 fixes to do better next time

 A new report issued by the Lancet Commission looks at the first two years of the pandemic to consider what the world did right (spoiler: not much), what the world got wrong, and how we can end this public health emergency and prepare for future ones.
-According to the commission, the failures cost us 17.7 million unnecessary deaths globally.
+According to the commission, the failures cost us 17.7 million unnecessary deaths globally — a figure that includes some 6 million reported deaths plus an estimate of unreported deaths.
 (Not to mention the many people still struggling with the long-term consequences of a prior infection with COVID-19.)
 Here are four ways the world messed things up:

 Countries failed to coordinate and cooperate.